 Presenters from SES ESOP Strategies and Stevens & Lee Speak at the 2019 Multistate ESOP Conference

 BALA CYNWYD, PA, Oct.
-1, 2019 – James G. Steiker, Paul S. Fusco and Sean-Tamba Matthew of SES ESOP Strategies, a Stevens & Lee/Griffin company, and E. Thomas Henefer and Brad M. Kushner of Stevens & Lee spoke at the Multi-State ESOP Conference.
+1, 2019 – James G. Steiker, Paul S. Fusco and Sean-Tamba Matthew of SES ESOP Strategies, a Stevens & Lee/Griffin company, and E. Thomas Henefer of Stevens & Lee spoke at the Multi-State ESOP Conference.
 The event was hosted by the Pennsylvania/Delaware and the New York/New Jersey Chapters of The ESOP Association and held Sept.
 18-20, 2019, in Pocono Manor, PA.

 In “Legal and Regulatory Update – a Practical Guide,” Messrs.
 Steiker and Henefer reviewed recent cases, filings and other legal developments concerning ESOPs.
 The discussion provided practical lessons rather than an in-depth legal analysis, including a litigator’s view of recent ESOP decisions and how outcomes are impacted by strategy decisions before and after litigation arises.